Program Information

 - Choosing an elective: This can be any first-year course that you find interesting provided you fulfil the required prerequisites and restrictions.
 Note that some electives are very popular, so spots fill quickly.
 We suggest that you have some alternate courses in mind.
 For additional tips on choosing an elective, and understanding course restrictions, please visit the Elective Courses website.

-- Distance Education (called DE) courses are an alternate way to take courses without having to meet for regularly scheduled classes.
-DE courses are completed exclusively online; there are no class meetings.
+- Distance Education (called DE) courses are an alternative way to take courses without having to meet for regularly scheduled classes.
+DE termwork is completed exclusively online; there are no class meetings.
+However, many DE courses have in-person exams during the regular exam period.
 You can identify DE courses in WebAdvisor as they have a section number of “DE01” under the "Section Name and Title" column.

 For additional information and academic advising please contact: